UX the design addresses all features of how a product or service is perceived that

 Interaction Design and Visual Design tend to improve a design's/product's

-aesthetic appeal or make it stand out in the competition, though it can’t make
+aesthetic appeal or make it stand out in the competition, though they can't make

 the product meaningful.
 Learn to create a problem-solution fit first based on